 Career Choices Dewis Gyrfa Ltd (CCDG) is a wholly owned subsidiary of the Welsh Government.
 We deliver a remit set by Welsh Ministers and provide the all-age, independent, impartial and bilingual Careers Information, Advice and Guidance (CIAG) service in Wales.

-The ability to speak Welsh is essential for all of these posts.
+The ability to speak Welsh is desirable for this position.

 Requirements / Qualifications

-The successful applicant will be required to provide efficient and effective administrative and reception support to our teams and centres.
-As part of the training programme for the role, the successful candidates will be required to undertake a Level 2 Business Administration Apprenticeship, if not already in possession of this qualification.
+The successful applicant will be required to provide efficient and effective administrative and reception support to our Stakeholder Services team.
+As part of the training programme for the role, the successful candidate will be required to undertake a Level 2 Business Administration Apprenticeship, if not already in possession of this qualification.;

 Applicants must demonstrate the following: